 I know I’m not alone.
 There’s plenty of other parents of big families going through the same challenges every day.
 Like me, you all question your sanity and count your blessings at the same time.

-This list of big-family challenges is for them.
+This list of big-family challenges is for you.

 1. The giant car